Huntington Hardisty

-Huntington Hardisty (February 3, 1929 – October 1, 2003) was a United States Navy four star admiral who served as Vice Chief of Naval Operations (VCNO) from 1987 to 1988; and Commander in Chief, United States Pacific Command (USCINCPAC) from 1988 to 1991.
+Huntington Hardisty (February 3, 1929 – October 1, 2003) was a United States Navy four star admiral who served as Vice Chief of Naval Operations from 1987 to 1988; and Commander in Chief, United States Pacific Command from 1988 to 1991.

+Early life

 Hardisty was offered a Major League Baseball contract with the Chicago Cubs but opted for a scholarship to the University of North Carolina.
 He later transferred to the United States Naval Academy where he played football.

+Naval career

-After graduation in 1952, he attended pilot training and earned his wings in 1953.
+After graduation in 1952, Hardisty attended pilot training and earned his wings in 1953.
 As a test pilot in 1961, he set a low level speed record in an F4H-1 Phantom II of 900 miles per hour at 125 feet above the ground, a record which remained unbroken for 16 years.
-The actual F4H-1 'Sageburner' is now in storage at the National Air and Space Museum in Washington D.C.
+The actual F4H-1 'Sageburner' is now in storage at the National Air and Space Museum in Washington, D.C.